Your Rights in Municipal Court

 Adult record sealing advisement

 If you fully comply with your case and the charges against you are dismissed, you may move for the Court to seal your records by filing a motion to seal.
-Upon request, the Court can provide you a copy of this motion.
+Upon request, the Court can provide you with a copy of this motion.
 Before the Judge can grant your motion, you must 1) file a motion to seal and indicate all of the agencies to which you wish the court to send a copy of its order to seal; and 2) pay the $65 filing fee unless the Court waives the fee.
 If the Court grants your motion to seal, you may legally say that these records do not exist.

 If you have any questions regarding the above information or process, you should seek legal counsel.